 - 1. The develop an advanced knowledge base of general theological studies. - 2.
-To integrate vocational experience with academic training for preparation or continued involvement in congregational leadership. - 3.
+To integrate vocational experience with academic training for preparation or continued involvement in congregational leadership, including preaching and teaching, congregational administration and pastoral care. - 3.
 To cultivate critical thinking skills through the development of a portfolio that demonstrates professional competency.